Generating the Fukaya categories of Hamiltonian G-manifolds: Examples and applications

-\begin{prp} Let $M$ be the graph of the zero-level set of the moment map.
+\begin{prp} Let $M\subset X^{-} \times X$ be the Lagrangian submanifold defined in Equation \eqref{eq:graphofzerolevel}.
 Then $\HF(M,\Delta_\alpha;\kk)\neq 0$ if and only if $\alpha=0$.
-Equivalently the Lagrangian orbit $L$ split-generates $D^{\pi}\fF(X)_0$ and represents the zero object in the other summands. \end{prp} \begin{proof} Since the minimal Maslov number of $L$ is 6, the grading on $\HF^*(L,L;\kk)$ can be taken in $\ZZ/6$.
+Equivalently, by Theorem \ref{thm:generation}, the Lagrangian orbit $L$ split-generates $D^{\pi}\fF(X)_0$ and represents the zero object in the other summands. \end{prp} \begin{proof} Since the minimal Maslov number of $L$ is 6, the grading on $\HF^*(L,L;\kk)$ can be taken in $\ZZ/6$.
 Moreover, the moment correspondence is itself simply-connected so has minimal Maslov number 6.
 This means that the moment correspondence functor $\mathfrak{C}$ is naturally a functor between $\ZZ/6$-graded categories.
 The Koszul twisted complex representing the zero-section of $SU(2)$ has the form

 where $x\in C_{2}(\Omega SU(2);\kk)=CW^{-2}(T^*_1SU(2),T^*_1SU(2))$.
 The Koszul twisted complex representing $M=L\times L$ is

 As the moment correspondence functor preserves the $\ZZ/6$-grading, $\mathfrak{C}^1(x)\in \QH^{-2}(X;\kk)=\QH^4(X;\kk)$, so $\mathfrak{C}^1(x)$ is a multiple of $E\in \QH^4(X;\kk)$.
 Suppose that $\mathfrak{C}^1(x)=NE$ for some $N\in\kk$; since the whole theory makes sense over $\ZZ$, we know that $N$ is the reduction to $\kk$ of some fixed integer $N$.
 We claim that $N=\pm 1$.